quillforms/quillforms/readme.txt

 6- Hidden fields and custom URL parameters
 7- Zapier integration to connect with 3000+ apps
 8- Webhooks
+9- One time payment and subscriptions with Stripe checkout and Stripe elements.
+10- One time payment and subscriptions with Paypal checkout and Credit card payments by Paypal.
-9- GoogleSheets integration
+11- GoogleSheets integration
-10- MailChimp integration
+12- MailChimp integration
-11- Constant Contact integration
+13- Constant Contact integration
-12- Klaviyo integration
+14- Klaviyo integration
-13- Sendinblue integration
+15- Sendinblue integration
+16- Slack integration
-14- MailPoet integration
+17- MailPoet integration
-15- GetResponse integration
+18- GetResponse integration
-16- Hubspot integration
+19- Hubspot integration
-17- SalesForce integration
+20- SalesForce integration
-18- Aweber integration
+21- Aweber integration
-19- ActiveCampaign integration
+22- ActiveCampaign integration
-20- Tracking with Google Analytics
+23- Tracking with Google Analytics
-21- Tracking with Facebook Pixel
+24- Tracking with Facebook Pixel
-22- Opinion scale block
+25- Opinion scale block
-23- Custom thank you screen for redirect and custom buttons
+26- Custom thank you screen for redirect and custom buttons

 [Purchase The Pro Version](https://quillforms.com)